roc-streaming/roc-vad/README.md

 * `--fec-block-nbrpr` - number of redundancy packets in a FEC block (if FEC is enabled)

 For lower latency, you may need lower packet length and FEC block size.
 And vice versa, for higher latency and network jitter, you may need to increase both packet length (for less overhead) and FEC block size (for better repair).

+### Multi-track channel layout

+You can use `--device-chans=multitrack` and `--packet-encoding-chans=multitrack` to employ arbitrary number of channels.
+The number of channels is then defined by `--device-tracks` and `--packet-encoding-tracks` options and can be any value from 1 to 1024.

+In multitrack mode, channel numbers don't have any semantics (hence they have a more generic name "tracks") and the usual channel downmixing and upmixing are not performed.

+For example, if packet encoding is stereo and receiver's device is mono, receiver will downmix stereo to mono.
+However, if packet encoding is multitrack with 2 tracks, and receiver's device is multitrack with 1 track, receiver will just use the first track and drop the second.

 ## Programmatic control